 For the dodecahedral arrangement there is no connectivity diagram possible that covers the whole face, which means it does not generate a surface.

-That leaves only the icosahedral arrangement among the most symmetrical of spherical limit sets.
+That leaves only the icosahedral arrangement among the regular spherical limit sets.
 Its limit set is shown on the right:

 Fortunately this does allow at least four degrees of freedom in transitioning from spherical.
 In these examples the top six spheres remain fixed to allow the transition.
 I'll give the degrees of freedom parameter names: